hcoles/pitest/README.md

 * #1288 - New extension point to allow custom coverage export formats
 * #1289 - Parse argline configuration from surefire configuration
+* #1274 Follow invoke dynamic calls when detecting static initializer only methods

 Note, maven users who have previously needed to duplicate argline parameters between surefire and pitest's `jvmArgs` and `argline` parameters may need to adjust their configuration when upgrading.
 Entries supplied to surefire will now automatically be added to pitest.